harness/developer-hub/kb/continuous-delivery/articles/create-cascading-fields-jira.md

 ---
-title: Create cascading fields for JIRA issues using the HTTP step
+title: Use the HTTP step to create the unsupported fields when creating Jira issues
 description: Instructions on setting unsupported fields when creating a JIRA issue using the HTTP step.
 ---